AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>List.entry.extension(change-description)</td>
                     <td>Composition.section(medications).entry> List.entry.extension(change-description)</td>
                     <td rowspan="3">
-                        <p>This requirement specifies a that a ceased medicine shall have a medicine status of ceased.</p>
+                        <p>This requirement mandates a status of ceased for a ceased medicine.
+This part of the requirement is best enforced in a further profile.</p>
-                        <p>The profiles do not include a constraint to enforce a direct relationship between these two status concepts.</p>
+                        <p>The profiles do not enforce a direct relationship between status concepts.</p>
-                        <p>This part of the requirement is best enforced in a conformance profile.</p>
                     </td>
                 </tr>
                 <tr>